HumbertoBeng/SOAR-EDR-Project/README.md

 ### Step 1.- Designing a Diagram

-To start things created a Diagram to show the desired workflow of this project.
+To start things, we created a Diagram to show the desired workflow of this project.
 This time we used a tool called <a href="https://app.diagrams.net/">Draw.io</a> to design the diagram.

 The first thing we had to do was to describe what we wanted out of this project.
 	Create a Playbook/Story using Tines.